 Listen offers many solutions for applications that require audio, but where running cables may not be an option.
 Some of these applications typically include assistive listening or language interpretation.
-But, because of its versatility, Digital Infrared can be used for so much more.
+Due to its versatility, Digital Infrared can be used for so much more.
 This blog will focus on the use of this technology in unique, out of the box projects.

 - Mono, conference quality, maximum 32 channels (standard quality)